Game Preview: Condors v Canucks, 7 p.m.

 LETS TALK GAMES IN HAND

-Bakersfield sits in fifth in the division on points percentage with five games in hand on today's opponent, Abbotsford.
+Bakersfield sits in fourth in the division on points percentage with five games in hand on today's opponent, Abbotsford.
 The Condors have a max of nine games in hand (Henderson) and at least five in hand on every team currently in playoff positioning.
-Only 11 points separate first (Tucson) through eighth (Bakersfield) pointswise in the division with the Condors holding five games in hand on the Roadrunners.
+Only 10 points separate first (Coachella Valley) through eighth (Bakersfield) pointswise in the division with the Condors holding six games in hand on the Firebirds.

 PETRO GASSED UP